andyatkinson/andyatkinson.github.io/_posts/2021-08-10-pgbench-workload-simulation.md

 featured: true
 ---

-We operate a high scale API application that relies on a single primary PostgreSQL instance as many applications do.
+We operate a high scale API application that relies on a single primary PostgreSQL instance.
 We have scaled up the DB instance vertically, acquiring more CPU, Memory, and disk IO over time.

 For the workload on the primary, the workload is more write oriented by design (`INSERT` and `UPDATE` statements) as we use a read replica (standby) that is intended for any read only queries to execute against to take load off the primary.